← All Articles

 What gear do you need for Noontootla Creek?

 Noontootla is small, clear, tight pocket water, so the gear leans short and light — a 9-foot 5-weight and long leaders don't work here.
+The creek runs 8 to 25 feet wide through hemlock and rhododendron canopy, and most of your drifts are only 3 to 8 feet long.
+That single fact — short drifts in tight cover — drives every gear decision below.
 The essentials:

 On Noontootla, accuracy matters more than line speed — a short 3-weight beats a fast 5-weight in the tight rhododendron tunnels.